-For Paper Setters: The question paper will consist of five sections A, B, C, D & E. Section E will be compulsory, it will consist of a single question with 9 subparts of short answer type, which will cover the entire syllabus, ensuring only 2-3 questions total marks of the semester end examination for the course.
-Sections A, B, C & D will have two questions from the respective sections of the syllabus and each question will carry 16% of the total marks of the semester-end examination for the course.
+For Paper Setters: The question paper will consist of five sections A, B, C, D & E. Section E will be compulsory, it will consist of a single question with 9 subparts of short answer type, which will cover the entire syllabus, ensuring only 2-3 questions from each units and semester end examination for the course.
+Section A, B, C & D will have two questions from the respective sections of the syllabus and each question will carry 12 marks out of the total marks of the semester end examination for the course.